Iopertot/Emerald/README.md

 # Emerald
-Personal Audio book app
+Audio book app \
+its not good so dont expect much

 Made using electron.js and html5 audio

-Runs m4a files and remembers audio states
+Runs m4a and mp3 files and remembers audio states

 # **Disclaimer**